yxcharity5/yxcharity5/src/notes.md

 **Mat 6:33** But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.

+**Psa 91:1** He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.

 <!--
 * // ..
 * // .. ..2 . ..